VXLAN Tunnel Content Inspection

-VXLAN TCI is supported for physical and virtual firewalls in VXLAN overlay networks, which can include public or private clouds, and containers.
+VXLAN TCI is supported for physical and virtual firewalls in VXLAN overlay networks, which can include containers and public or private clouds.

-VXLAN is widely used to encapsulate traffic going over Layer 3 to and from the firewall.
-For example, you can use VXLAN as a transport overlay to tunnel between geographically dispersed data centers, as shown below.
+VXLAN is widely used to encapsulate Layer 3 traffic both to and from the firewall.
+For example, you can use VXLAN as a transport overlay to tunnel between geographically dispersed data centers as shown below.

 The following procedure highlights VXLAN elements for tunnel content inspection configuration.

 - Create a Security policy rule to allow VXLAN traffic for a specific application to travel from the source zone to the tunnel destination zone.

 - Create a tunnel inspection policy rule.

 - SelectandPoliciesTunnel InspectionGeneralAdda policy rule.
 Enter theNameof the rule, and then enter theSourceandDestinationzones and IP addresses for the rule.